Posted by IGIGI on May 9, 2014

 If you’re looking for a different color palette, the Larimar dress also comes in topaz, for the women who crave a cooler color scheme.
 How would you style the Larimar dress?
 Let me know in the comments.

-Jane Janeczko on
+Posted by Jane Janeczko on November 1, 2013

 It is no easy feat to go thrifting while plus-size, but Erin Thomas, 28, of Cleveland, Ohio, has made it her life’s work.
 As a long time blogger and Internet queen, Erin has made her mark across social media and her incredibly gorgeous outfit posts have gone viral across the blog-o-sphere.